Deploy a mobile checkout using Vercel

 To make for a more seamless user experience, you can use URL parameters to pass additional information to the checkout.

-In this updated example, we pass customer email address and a unique identifier for the customer in RevenueCat.
+In this updated example, we pass the customer email address and a unique identifier for the customer in RevenueCat.

 5. Handle fulfillment and provisioning